DMTF/libredfish/README.md

 * /Systems[Storage] - Will return all the System instances that have Storage field populated
 * /Systems[*] - Will return all the System instances
 * /SessionService/Sessions[last()] - Will return the last Session instance
+* /Chassis[Location.Info] - Will return all the Chassis instances that have a Location field and a Info subfield of Location
+* /Systems[Status.Health=OK] - Will return all System instances that have a Health of OK

 ## C Example